markomanninen/grcriddles/doc/index.rst

 In the first chapter, I will download and preprocess freely available open source Greek corpora.
-In the second chapter, I will use the processed unique word database for solving some riddles in the Sibylline oracles.
+In the second chapter, I will use the processed unique word database to solve some specific riddles in the Sibylline oracles.
 The third chapter is reserved more for the speculative analysis of the results.

 The reader may download all material and code for the interactive exploration